 There's an argument that you get which says that non-bio is better for your skin, well, maybe in about 0.0002% of people or some other such insignificant odds.
 You've more chance of winning the lottery six weeks running than suffering some form of skin problem due to a modern name-brand detergent as the science and testing that goes into these products is just absolutely staggering.

 Quite honestly after studying detergents this seems nothing more than a myth and an easy way out for the medical profession who should really do a proper skin test if you suffer from irritation to find out what the actual problem is instead of just guessing.

-Funnily enough I was recently informed that the UK was the only country in the world where there was bio and non-bio available.
+Funnily enough we were recently informed that the UK was the only country in the world where there was bio and non-bio available.
 Amazing how the rest of the world doesn't suffer the same alleged skin irritations isn't it?

 But, again we go back to the machine, is the rinsing performance good enough for you?
 Most people don't even consider it when buying a new machine or, even ask.